 - Make your bed- Getting motivated when you don’t have to do anything on a time schedule can be very difficult.
 One thing I stated doing that changed how I approach my day is making the bed.
-(Read more here: LINK) Making your bed can give you a small sense of accomplishment that snowballs into a productive day.
+Making your bed can give you a small sense of accomplishment that snowballs into a productive day.

 - Be the mommy not the maid– It is such a common misconception that stay-at-home Moms are responsible for all of the housework and cooking while they are home.
 I’m not saying don’t do any cleaning, but you are staying home to take care of your children, right?
 We all have an endless list of things we should/could/want to do around the house (regardless of our employment status).
 Things will get done in good time, just like houses without a SAHM.
 Prioritize, but don’t spend your whole day worrying about laundry and dinner.
 On that note…

 - Use a slow cooker– I kept hearing Moms talk about throwing everything in the Crock Pot and having dinner ready when they got home.
 What a great idea!
 Was I the only one not using a slow cooker?
 Are you?
 I bought a slow cooker (here is the one I have: LINK.
 It has a timer and automatic sets to warm when cooking is done!
 Be sure to pick up the liners for easy clean-up.)
 Then I searched Pinterest to find recipes.
-Here is a link to my Crock Pot Board on Pinterest.
-Feel free to follow to find easy recipes!
-Do you have a great recipe to add to the board?
-Send me an email and I will invite you to collaborate! (firstname.lastname@example.org) I would love to have you share your slow cooker recipes to my board!
+I pulled together a great list of ideas on my Crock Pot Board on Pinterest that I can use to plan my meals for the week.
+(The new Instant Pots cook dinner even faster!)

 - Have a plan– Part of the beauty of staying home is not having a schedule.
 I like to have a routine instead.
 Routines follow the same general pattern everyday but without the rigid time constraints of a schedule.
 Having a general routine makes it easier on Mom and her little ones.
 For example, everyone knows that after lunch it is story time then naptime.
 Find a routine that works for you and try to stick with it!

 - Get out!
 Make getting out part of your routine.
 Take a class, go to the park, make play dates or find a playgroup, go to the library/zoo/museum.
 Maybe Tuesday is library day followed by lunch in the park!
+Grab some Busy Mom Trail Mix and go for a walk.
 Staying in the house all day every day is a surefire way to get SAHM burnout!